ptrushin/antd-table-ext/README.md

 * all examples were taken from https://ant.design/components/table

 # localization
-* gets from locale prop
+* locale gets from locale prop or global.locale
+* diration gets from direction prop or global.direction

 # additional table properties
 Property | Description| Default